bonocore/openshift-cd-demo/README.md

 oc process -f cicd-template.yaml -v DEV_PROJECT=dev-project-name -v STAGE_PROJECT=stage-project-name | oc create -f - -n cicd-project-name
 ```

+To cleanup everything and restart from scratch, you can use the "cleanup-cicd" bash script provided

 __Note:__ you need ~8GB memory for running this demo.

 # Guide

+You can find a video walk through of the demo here: https://bluejeans.com/s/BcNMK/

+0. Before to start the demo, you have to start the sonaqube DB and then the sonarqube server (just set the replicas to 1 in the overview page, wait for the DB to be started, befoure launching the SonarQube server itself)

 1. A Jenkins pipeline is pre-configured which clones Tasks application source code from Gogs (running on OpenShift), builds, deploys and promotes the result through the deployment pipeline.
 In the CI/CD project, click on _Builds_ and then _Pipelines_ to see the list of defined pipelines.
 If the [tech preview pipeline feature](https://docs.openshift.com/container-platform/3.3/install_config/web_console_customization.html#web-console-enable-tech-preview-feature) is not enabled on your OpenShift cluster, go directly to the pipelines section with this url: https://OPENSHIFT.MASTER/console/project/cicd/browse/pipelines